padmasharma/padmasharma.github.io/index.md

 #### Working Papers

-<a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">Uncovering Heterogeneity in the Resolution of Bank Failures</a>
+<a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">Uncovering Heterogeneity in the Resolution of Bank Failures (Job Market Paper) </a>

-This article studies the FDIC's problem of resolving failed banks over the period 1984-1992 as an amalgam of two distinct decision rules.
-The results show that bank failures that were accompanied by regional economic distress were administered by a decision rule that favored less severe resolution methods such as the provision of financial assistance.
-This decision rule showed greater sensitivity to bank fundamentals than the rule applied to banks that failed in normal economic conditions.
-These results are based on an efficient collapsed Gibbs sampler developed in this paper to estimate Bayesian latent class models to detect unobserved heterogeneity in bank resolution.
+How should bank regulators resolve troubled banks?
+I address this question by drawing from the experiences of the Federal Deposit Insurance Corporation (FDIC) and the Federal Savings and Loans Insurance Corporation (FSLIC) in resolving failures of banks and Savings and Loans (S\&L) institutions respectively during the crisis of the 1980's in the two industries.
+I find that the FDIC adopted different decision rules for banks that failed in economically distressed regions as opposed to those that failed in relatively benign regional economic conditions.
+The former were seven times more likely to receive assistance and eight times less likely to be liquidated compared to the latter.
+The FSLIC did not distinguish across institutions based on the extent of economic distress in their region of operation and provided assistance to failed institutions with a higher probability than the FDIC.
+Since the FDIC withstood the banking crisis whereas the FSLIC underwent bankruptcy at significant cost to the taxpayer, the resolution strategy of the former provides guiding principles for other regulators in handling bank failures.
+This paper estimates the different decision rules used by each regulator in distressed and normal economic conditions by developing an efficient Bayesian algorithm to estimate latent class models with ordinal outcomes.
+This estimation approach fully explores the parameter space and therefore overcomes local identifiability issues associated with likelihood-based algorithms.
+This algorithm allows straightforward inference on quantities of interest such as covariate effects and offers a coherent framework for model comparison.

 **Suspension of Payments and their Consequences** with Christoffer Koch, Qian Chen and Gary Richardson